 Although the city harbors an increasingly rewarding inshore fishery, reef and deep sea fishing remain the name of the local angling game.
-Often considered ground zero for American Red Snapper fishing, an army of over 17000 artificial reefs dominate the local seafloor, creating the ideal habitat for enormous - and delicious - fish.
+Often considered ground zero for American Red Snapper fishing, an army of over 17,000 artificial reefs dominate the local seafloor, creating the ideal habitat for enormous - and delicious - fish.
 Not only that - these man-made habitats have created a thriving eco-system of Gulf Coast fish such as Triggerfish, Grouper, Amberjack, and over half a dozen Snapper species.
-Strictly enforced fishing regulations and elongated closed seasons for certain species may not seem particularly fun to most fisherfolk, but they do make sure the bite is more than red hot when it counts.
+Strict fishing regulations and closed seasons for the most popular species may not seem fun to most fisherfolk.
+But they do make sure the bite is more than red hot when it counts!

 In addition to bottom fishing, count on summer and fall offshore seasons to bring you head-to-fin against world-class piscatorial warriors such as Wahoo, Kingfish and Spanish Mackerel, as well as Tuna, Sailfish and even an odd Marlin every now and then!